Our story

 President Reid also saw a need for a space to "connect the laboratory and real life."
 This vision became TechTown, an entrepreneurship hub housed in a historic, renovated automobile dealership at the north end of campus.
 While initially founded to accelerate university spinoffs, TechTown now supports hundreds of tech and neighborhood businesses each year through a range of programs and services, with a focus on supporting the sustainability of Black-owned, women-owned and businesses of color and creating an equitable, sustainable economy that includes all Detroiters.

-Charged with elevating the university's economic impact and stimulating growth in the wake of the Great Recession, OED has grown in size and scope, overseeing numerous programs and initiatives designed to meet the needs of our community and our city in a given moment.
+Charged with elevating the university's economic impact and stimulating growth in the wake of the Great Recession, DEED has grown in size and scope, overseeing numerous programs and initiatives designed to meet the needs of our community and our city in a given moment.
 With a focus on place, business and talent, we collaborate with an array of community partners, including numerous philanthropic and corporate donors who share our vision of a university deeply engaged in and with its community.
 In 2015, Ned was concurrently named president and CEO of TechTown, which now operates as a nonprofit closely aligned with the university.
-With a shared commitment to strengthening Detroit by sustaining and growing startups and small businesses, OED and TechTown collaborate often.
+With a shared commitment to strengthening Detroit by sustaining and growing startups and small businesses, DEED and TechTown collaborate often.